Texas Healthcare-Law Attorneys Protects Your Rights

 Regulatory and Licensing boards retain attorneys to determine whether violations against the provider exist, and apply the law to the facts against the nurse, therapist, physician or other provider.
-The Board attorneys and investigators are “not seeking justice for the licensee”… They are not “neutral”.
+Licensing Board attorneys and investigators are “not seeking justice for the licensee”… They are not “neutral”.
 Therefore, the odds are stacked against the Providers who attempt to navigate the regulatory procedures and defend him or herself against a complaint or allegations of regulatory violations.
-Unfortunately, many do not learn that until after the time has past under regulatory procedures for them to provide effective defenses, and, the provider has directly or indirectly conceded to penalties, suspension and supervision which are career altering.
+Unfortunately, many do not learn that until after the time has past under regulatory procedures for them to provide effective defenses, or, the provider has directly or indirectly conceded to penalties, suspension and supervision which are career altering.

 - PPACA — Patient Protection and Affordable Care Act and the Federal Privacy Act

 - HITECH — Health Information Technology for Economic and Clinical Health

 - Medicaid — Texas States and Regulatory – Texas Administrative Codes

 - Medicare – Federal Statutes and Federal Administrative Regulations